spantaleev/sijax/README.md

 Sijax stands for "Simple ajax" and provides just that.
 It's a simple php/jquery library providing easy ajax integration for php web apps.

-Sijax is very similar to Xajax ( http://xajaxproject.org/ ), which was developed way before it.
+Sijax is very similar to [Xajax](http://xajaxproject.org/), which was developed way before it.
 The difference is that Sijax aims to be a lot simpler and faster, while still providing the majority of features and extensibility.

 There are sample files in `Sijax/examples` that demonstrate how it can be used.